eosioafrica/ectc/README.md

 Automates the creation of a emulated cluster environment for EOS.IO high availabity.
 The purpose is to aid the development of a native high availability solution for EOS.IO.

+***The key idea behind this project is to create easy to install and repeatable testing environments for the EOS.IO community.
+If we have an less than overly onerous test environment, we will be able to get as many people testing all the new features that will be added to the ecosystem.***

 Virtualbox for machines.
 Consul for consensus.

 1 * Provisioner (Runs Ubuntu 16.04.
 Stores full provisioning data for cluster.
 Allows nodes to provision fully with MAC address).
 This means that, at deploy, iPXE will be suffecient to maintain the booting of cluster nodes.
 All node setup will reside on this machine(s)